-Mr. Zahler, a partner in Pillsbury’s Global.
-Sourcing group, has been practicing law for more than 35 years.
+Bob Zahler, a partner in Pillsbury's Global Sourcing practice, has been practicing law for more than 35 years.

 Mr. Zahler participates in a wide range of legal work at Pillsbury, with particular emphasis on sourcing, both information technology outsourcing and business process outsourcing.
 Mr. Zahler’s work includes counseling and negotiating large-scale facilities management, information technology outsourcing and business process outsourcing arrangements (both onshore and offshore), the structuring of telecommunications and managed network services transactions, the development of systems integration and custom system contracts, the protection of intellectual property rights and the licensing of computer software.
 During the last five years, Mr. Zahler has focused on restructuring and renegotiating existing transactions that required major revision due to the need for renewal or extension, changed business requirements, significant performance issues or the presence of material disagreements or disputes between the parties.